Your Guide to Streaming with Satellite Internet

 Viasat Internet

-Viasat is a good choice for heavy streamers who want the highest video quality they can get.
-Viasat plans start at $99.99 per month for up to 150 Mbps service, although prices and speeds depend on your location.
+Viasat is a good choice for heavy streamers who want the highest video quality.
+Plans start at $129.99 per month for up to 150 Mbps service, although prices and speeds depend on your location.

 The data is technically unlimited, but in practice, there are soft caps where your speed will be slowed if you're on pace to exceed 850GB within 30 days.

 You bet.
-The basic Viasat package is good for SD quality, while the Platinum 100 package can handle 1080p (HD) with ease.
-The higher data caps will let you stream without worrying too much, though you’ll still need to keep an eye on them to avoid pesky slowing.
+The Viasat Unleashed package easily provides HD quality.
+The higher data caps let you stream without worrying too much, though you’ll still need to monitor them to avoid pesky slowing.

 Hughesnet Internet